Cirrhosis of the Liver

 Late Stage or Advanced Cirrhosis

 Patients with advanced cirrhosis have difficulty digesting certain proteins that result in toxic levels of ammonia in the blood.
-This condition is termed “hepatic encephalopathy” and can lead to symptoms which range from mild sleep disturbances and difficulty concentrating to unresponsiveness and coma.
+This condition is termed “hepatic encephalopathy” and can lead to symptoms that range from mild sleep disturbances and difficulty concentrating to unresponsiveness and coma.
 Many drugs are filtered by the liver, but this process can be slowed down by cirrhosis.
 Because the liver may not remove the drugs from the blood at the usual rate, a drug may act longer than expected.
 This is especially true of medications that may be sedating.
 People with cirrhosis are often very sensitive to medications and their side effects.

 Diagnosing Cirrhosis